vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/04-running-terraform.md

 at the prompt and another variable `nimbus_nsname` set near the top of the `tap.tf` file.

+If the command fails, as may occasionally happen, you can safely try re-running the `terraform apply` again.
+If it continues to fail then there may be a temporary issue with the Nimbus instance you have chosen, so you can alter your `tap.tf` file and select a different one.
+If that *still* fails then you may need to seek assistance on the `#calatrava` Slack channel.

 > **A note on namespaces**
 >